tushar-sharma/tushar-sharma.github.io/_posts/2014-02-08-idea-of-god.md

 #### We live in curved space?

 The physics of sixteen and seventeen century was having honeymoon period.
 The Euclidean view of the world still remained.
 That means the sum of the angles of a triangle would always be 180<sup>0</sup>.
-But this idea of the geometry of space was about to be shattered by a patent clerk.
+But this idea of the geometry of space was about to be shattered by a German scientist working as a patent clerk.

 Einstein came up with a revolutionary idea of the universe in his theory of General Relativity.
 The sum of the angles of a triangle no longer adds up to 180<sup>0</sup>.
 The universe was reduced to a inextricable fabric of space and time.
 Imagine the universe as a trampoline.
 The object with mass bends and curve the fabric of space time.
 The distortion in the fabric causes the ripples of gravity.
 Einstein calculated the speed of these ripples equal to that of speed of light.
 In fact Einstein set the speed of light as a cosmic limit.
 Nothing can go faster than light (though certain particles like Tachyon have been observe to supercede the speed of light under laboratory conditions).